pts/mkfs-bootable-minix1/README.md

    (i.e. starts at LBA sector 0, CHS sector 0:0:1).
 2. The first sector of the replacement bootlace loads the second sector.
-3. The replacement bootlace code loads the the file named */sheolace*, which is an unmodified /shoelace component of Shoelace.
+3. The replacement bootlace code loads the the file named */sheolace*, which is an unmodified /shoelace component of ShoeLace.
 4. /shoelace thinks that the minix1 filesystem is on parititon 4, finds its */etc/config* file there, and boots the Minix kernel with /dev/hd4 as the root filesystem.